epfl-ada/ada-2020-project-milestone-p3-p3_chic/README.md

 ### Proposed dataset

-List the dataset(s) you want to use, and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you've read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.
-It is your responsibility to check that what you propose is feasible given the datasets at hand.

-**[DiplomacyBoardGame - dataset by maxstrange | data.world](https://data.world/maxstrange/diplomacyboardgame)** - an SQL dataset of the “Diplomacy” online board game consisting of 5 tables (games, orders, players, turns, units) including over 21’000 games
+We have found one very rich dataset about the Diplomacy game: **[DiplomacyBoardGame - dataset by maxstrange | data.world](https://data.world/maxstrange/diplomacyboardgame)** - it's a SQL dataset consisting of 5 tables :
+- `games`, with 21197 records
+- `players`, with 150668 records
+- `turns`, representating mostly events within seasons, with 1'005'01 records
+- `units`, representating armies within the game, with 1'205'180 records
+- `orders`, representating military decisions made by players, with 13'039'412 records

+A first analysis of the dataset revealed that our proposed study is feasible.
+As showed in the notebook that is present in this repository, it was possible to identify for one game the **acts of friendships** and the **acts of hostility** that plays a central role in the first paper we had studied.
+Hence, it will be possible to define 'friends' and when a betrayal happens.

+*Note about the format of the dataset*: the dataset is provided as a .sql file, which could be opened using 'mysql'.
+There is a python script called 'read_sql_file.py' which transforms this dataset into '.pickle' object, so that we can work with pandas and not with SQL request.

 ### Methods

-**Data collection**:  all tables can be linked to one another with the “game_id” variable and thus each player’s action to a final win or lose result.
+**Data collection**:  all tables can be linked to one another with several identifier variables such as `game_id` or `unit_id`, thus it is possible to reconstruct from all the events of a game who is wining and what relationships exist between the 7 different players.

 **Data analysis**: In order to detect all betrayals in a game, each player's orders will be analyzed to find friendships between players and their (potential) downfall.
 Friendships and betrayals will be defined like in the paper on “ linguistic harbingers of betrayal’, i.e. “we focus on relationships that contain at least two consecutive and reciprocated acts of friendships that span at least three seasons in game time.”
 A player is defined as a winner of the game if the variable “won” for the game (identified with its ‘game_id’) is equal to 1.
+In term of the rules, it's often the case when this player controls 18 ''

-**Matching player**:  match players with similar actions and starting locations to see how a betrayal has affected the player (more aggressive orders, e.g. ‘destroy, ‘move’ troops to the enemy’s territory, or betrayals)
+**Matching player**:  match players with similar actions and starting locations (probably using a propensity score) to see how a betrayal has affected the player (more aggressive orders, e.g. ‘destroy, ‘move’ troops to the enemy’s territory, or betrayals)

 ### Proposed timeline